2014 Idaho elections: Superintendent of Public Instruction

+State Supreme Court

+Incumbent Idaho Supreme Court justice Joel D. Horton was challenged by Boise attorney William "Breck" Seiniger in his bid for reelection.
+He won with 65% of the votes, allowing him to serve another six-year term on the court.

 United States Senate

-Incumbent Republican Senator Jim Risch ran for re-election to a second term in office.
+Incumbent Republican senator Jim Risch ran for re-election to a second term in office.
 He was challenged in the Republican primary by Jeremy Anderson, defeating him with almost 80% of the vote.

 Attorney Nels Mitchell easily defeated attorney from New York and perennial candidate William Bryk for the Democratic nomination.

 United States House of Representatives

 Both of Idaho's two seats in the United States House of Representatives were up for election in 2014.
 Both incumbents, Raúl Labrador and Mike Simpson won re-election handily.

+Ballot measure

+HJR 2 (2014)

+The Idaho Legislative Delegation of Rulemaking Amendment, HJR 2 sought to empower the state legislature to delegate rulemaking authorities to executive agencies and to approve or reject the administrative rules devised by those agencies.
+It was narrowly defeated by a margin of four thousand votes.